Skip to main content

 From the System Management page, log in to the Health Connect Cloud Management Portal.

-In the namespace you created to host the web application, create a dispatch class using Microsoft VS Code and GitLab.
+In the namespace you created to host the custom API, create a dispatch class using Microsoft VS Code and GitLab.
 The dispatch class must extend %CSP.RESTOpens in a new tab.
+(For test purposes, you can create class and upload it to the Management Portal (System Explorer > Classes > Import.)

-The following sample class, Sample.RestApp, has three routes that all map to the class method Test().
+The following sample class, Sample.RestApp, has three routes that all map to the class method Test(), which accepts up to two arguments.

 Class Sample.RestApp Extends %CSP.REST